 Do I Still Have to Follow My Parents’ Rules?

 Yes.
 If you are younger than 18, unmarried, or not legally emancipated, your parents (or your guardian) are still legally responsible for you and have to make sure you are taken care of.
-Read more about this issue.
-You will also find answers to the following questions whatever state you live in: Am I old enough to be a parent?
-Do I have to do certain things as a parent?
-How long do I have to care for my child?
+Read more about this issue and find answers to common questions.

 What Kind of Care Do My Parents or Guardians Have to Give Me?

 Your parents’ (or guardian’s) responsibilities to you do not change if you have a baby, as long as you are under 18, unmarried, and not legally emancipated.
 Your parents or guardian still must give you food, clothing, a safe place to live, and health care, and they must supervise you.